8 Places You Should Eat in Texas Hill Country

 #4 Rathskeller Restaurant, Fredericksburg

-Rathskeller Restaurant is located in the basement of the circa 1800 old Keidel Hospital, which was a bit tricky to find.
+Rathskeller Restaurant is in the basement of the circa 1800 old Keidel Hospital, which was a bit tricky to find.
 Our large party was given a private room at Rathskeller.
 Although I chose this place for its German cuisine, Rathskeller’s menu was limited in those choices.

 #5 Mamacita’s Restaurant & Cantina, Fredericksburg